 NOTE: I actually purchased a resin kit which included cups, stirrers and gloves amongst other things.
 As I'm brand new to using resin, it was a great all-in-one kit to get me started.
 The only thing that I felt it was missing was larger cups, as the ones they provided were too small for this project.
 In the end I just used disposable plastic cups that I had at home already, and decanted into those from the smaller cups provided in the kit.

 STEP TWO: SAFETY & PREP

-Choose a well-ventilated area to work in, and cover the surface you are using with a drop cloth or mat, and put on your protective gloves.
-This doesn't have to be a messy process if you are careful, but it's much better to have everything covered up just in case of a spill.
+Choose a well-ventilated area to work in, and cover the surface you are using with a drop cloth or mat.
+Next, put on your protective gloves.
+This doesn't have to be a messy process if you are careful, but it's important to have everything covered up just in case of a spill.